 The fish and chip restaurant next to the beach car park is welcome after a large dose of sea air.

+For fans of the recent film "The Dig" this is the real place where it all happened just a few minutes down the road from us.
 Sutton Hoo is run by the National Trust and holds information and reconstructions depicting the unearthing of one of the largest hoards of Saxon burial treasure ever found.

 Snape Maltings concert hall is the venue for the Aldeburgh Music festival started by Benjamin Britten and Peter Pears in 1948.
 It also has a diverse range of musical events throughout the year.